cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - if the validator state is `Bonded`, transfer the `Coins` worth of the unbonded shares from the `BondedPool` to the `NotBondedPool` `ModuleAccount`
 - remove the validator if it is unbonded and there are no more delegation shares
-- get a unique `unbondingId` and map it to the `UnbondingDelegationEntry` in `UnbondingDelegationByUnbondingIndex`
+- get a unique `unbondingId` and map it to the `UnbondingDelegationEntry` in `UnbondingDelegationByUnbondingId`
 - call the `AfterUnbondingInitiated(unbondingId)` hook
 - add the unbonding delegation to `UnbondingDelegationQueue` with the completion time set to `UnbondingTime`